ben-251/ben-251.github.io/content/posts/group theory.md

 \end{cases}
 $$
 takes composition and recursion to a whole new level.
 Language, and writing systems in particular, are so fascinating!

+# Notes
+1. I had no idea at the time of writing this that lie groups had anything to do with manifolds, and I also had no idea about lie algebras or lie brackets or any of that.
+All I knew was they involved groups and calculus *somehow.*